Introduction

 3. Keep it to facts, not emotions

 When you speak, talk about the facts.
-If necessary, keep a log to get exactly keep things under controlwhat your bully has said or done when you report to a supervisor, a friend or a colleague.
+If necessary, keep a log to get exactly what your bully has said or done when you report to a supervisor, a friend or a colleague.
 Certainly when legal or policy-related steps are taken, (documented) facts are very important.

 By keeping it businesslike and factual, you may also make it easier for yourself to report bullying.
 You do not whine but denounce something.